 This email templates provides a structure for asking for letters of recommendation for graduate schools, research opportunities, grants/fellowships, and jobs.
 View Template

 Here are some tips for how to better develop relationships with faculty.
 View Tips

 You hear often, “Go to Office Hours,” but what should you talk about?
 Here are 5 topics you can discuss when you attend office hours.
 View Topics

 Personal issues can be hard to talk about in general, let alone your your professor.
-So here are some tips to help with these conversations.
+Here are some tips to help with these conversations.
 View Tips

 Do You Know...

-We want to say a special thanks to Duke LIFE, Athletics Advising, Sloan Talbot, and others for their contributions to the creation of these resources.
+The Academic Guides Program gives a special thanks to the Academic Resource Center (ARC), Duke LIFE, Athletics Advising and others for their contributions to the creation of these resources.